-- Moderators: - Consider having moderators to facilitate the even and clarify their roles and how many will be needed to support the attendees.
-Plan training for the moderators around inclusion and accessibility. - · Bandwidth/connectivity concerns: - Have a clear plan for what will happen if a participant or presenter looses connection during the event.
-Clarify who should be contacted and how.

-· Assign a point person for access or inclusion needs that can be contacted digitally if there are any issues.
+- Moderators: - Will moderators be used to facilitate the event?
+What are their roles and how many moderators are necessary?
+What training will they receive for their roles and expectations in advance? - · Bandwidth/connectivity concerns: - What will you or participants do if the connection is lost during the time of the event? - Who should be contacted and how? - · Is there a point person for access or inclusion needs that can be contacted digitally if there are any issues?

-Selection of Presenters
+How are Presenters Selected and Prepared?

-- Consider the representation of your presenters and the committee that selects the presenters.
-Refer to the section on Representation to consider the creation of the event. - · What unique assistance requirements do the presenters have? - Do they know how to use the technology?
-Do they need to have technology checks in advance? - Are all of our videos captioned?
-For information on Captioning Media visit the Closed Captions and Subtitles on Recorded Materials chapter of this Guide.
+- · Do the presenters represent diverse thoughts and perspectives? - · Does the committee that selects presenters also reflect diverse thoughts and perspectives? - · What unique assistance requirements do the presenters have? - Do they know how to use the technology?
+Do they need to have technology checks in advance? - Are all of our videos captioned? - · Have they been encouraged to include standard visual descriptions into our introductions, script, and presenter notes? - · Are they using a minimum of 18pt font on slides? - · Is there a recommended amount of visuals vs. text?